data61/gnaf/README.md

 See `src/main/webapp/query.js` for the actual query generation, which is more complex than outlined here.
 ### Command Line
-The [node.js](https://nodejs.org/) command line client require node's `request` module, which is installed with:
+The [node.js](https://nodejs.org/) command line client was created for bulk lookup of 1.1M addresses from the DIBP Mail project.
+It requires node's `request` module, which is installed with:

+    npm init
     npm install request

 Run the [node.js](https://nodejs.org/) command line client with: